-ClickMeeting’s pricing starts at $25/month for the Live package, which includes four video feeds, conferencing, and webinar functionality.
-However, if you want to host live trainings through the webinar function, you’ll need to upgrade to the Automated plan, at $40/month.
+Check out ClickMeeting’s pricing here.
+It starts at $25/month for the Live package, which includes four video feeds, conferencing, and webinar functionality.
+But if you want to host live trainings through the webinar function, you’ll need to upgrade to the Automated plan, at $40/month.

 Best for quirky extras: Zoom